-- Does it make sense to implement a requirement as part of the platform or in one product? - 3+ concrete products: make it part of product line.
+- Implement requirement as part of platform or in a product? - 3+ concrete products: make it part of platform.

 Scoping

 - Product Portfolio Planning

 - Which products are we going to make?

 - How do they differ?

 - Domain Potential Analysis

 - Will we get ROI on platform creation?

 - How complex should the platform be?

 - Asset Scoping

 - Which specific components will be part of the platform?